acn-sbuad/learning-functions/gettingstarted.md

 Follow the instructions to sign in to your account.

+## Registering your Azure Credits

+1. You should have received a code to redeem your Azure Pass from the course instructors, if this is not the case, please reach out to them.
+2. In a browser, go to www.microsoftazurepass.com
+3. Click `Start`
+4. Sign in with the credentials you used to connect Azure to VS Code.
+5. Follow the instructions on how to claim the promo code.

 Congratulations, you are now ready to start developing your first Azure functions!